Paper Mario: The Thousand-Year Door: Development and release

 Nintendo revealed The Thousand-Year Door at the Game Developers Conference of 2003.
 Before its release, the game was confirmed to be a direct sequel to the Nintendo 64 game Paper Mario and was known tentatively as Mario Story 2 in Japan and Paper Mario 2 in North America.
 A preview of the game was available at E3 2004; it included Hooktail Castle and a Bowser bonus level as playable stages.
-The game was released on October 11, 2004, in North America.
+The game was released on July 22, 2004, in Japan, October 11 in North America, November 12 in Europe, and November 18 in Australia.